This post may contain affiliate links. Please read our privacy policy.

 Ingredients

-- Coconut milk – The coconut milk is heated with the spices so that it gets infused with all their delicious flavor before mixing into the drink.
+- Coconut milk – The coconut milk is heated with spices so that it gets infused with all their delicious flavor before mixing into the drink.

 - Star anise – This spice has a powerful flavor, so I only add 1 star anise.